tigerbeetle/tigerbeetle/docs/design/two-phase-transfers.md

 ## Client samples

-Or take a look at how it works in practice.
+Or take a look at how it works with real code.

 * [Node](/src/clients/node/samples/two-phase/main.js)
 * [Go](/src/clients/go/samples/two-phase/main.go)